billyrrr/gravitate-backend/README.md

 You can call it by ```curl -X POST -H "Content-Type: application/json" -d @delete_match.json https://gravitate-e5d01.appspot.com/deleteMatch ``` in ```gravitate-backend/tests/jsons_to_post_to_endpoint/```

-### Other information
-Note that the code is held by majic, especially those marked with transactional.
-Try not change any ```@transactional``` decorators if possible.
-If neccessary, test carefully before and after each change that it does not break anything before you change something else.
-This is mostly because functions decorated by ```@transactional``` commits the transaction as they return, almost certainly when having written something with the transaction (sometimes it does not commit when you did not write/set/update/etc with the transaction).

 ## Develop Locally